CodesInTheShell/select-feature-by-attribute/README.md

 ===================== INSTALLATION ===========================

-Download a copy of the folder SelectFeatByAttr to your QGIS python plugin folder.
+Download a copy of the folder Select Feature by Attribute to your QGIS python plugin folder.
+See folder location below.

-Windows
+For Windows:
-  c:\Users\username\.qgis2\python\plugins
+ c:\Users\username.qgis2\python\plugins

-Linux
+For Linux:
  /home/username/.qgis2/python/plugins

-Mac
+For Mac
 /Users/username/.qgis2/python/plugins

 Activate the plugin.
 In your QGIS, go to Plugins menu, click Manange and Install Plugins..., search for Select Feature By Attribute then check the checkbox.

 ===================== USAGE ===========================